 What in any case is clear based on historical documents, on archaeological finds (e.g. coinage, Anglo-Frisian style pottery, jewellery distributions, and so-called sunken-featured buildings, called pit houses or Grübenhaus), on a common runic alphabet development, namely the Anglo-Frisian runic tradition (Looijenga 2023), and on similarities with regard to the so-called injury tariffs and laws, is that there was a very close relationship and strong cultural ties between the new Anglo-Saxon and the new Frisian world shortly after the Migration period.
 Specifically with East England and Kent.
 Frisians and Anglo-Saxons were sibs, with only a few miles of sea separating them, so to speak.

 A gold solidus, probably from the first quarter of the sixth century, and for numismatic reasons as the date 423 ante quem non ('not older than'), carrying the Anglo-Frisian runic inscription ᛋᛣᚨᚾᛟᛗᛟᛞᚢ skānomōdu, testifies to the early contact of the (new) Frisians with England.
 It's in Frisian language, meaning something like skauna 'beautiful' mōda 'brave', and is probably a male first name.
 The oldest British runic inscription found in Britain is, therefore, likely Frisian.
 You can see the piece at the British Museum in London.
 Cross the few miles of sea.
-For more backgrounds on Anglo-Frisian runes read our post Scratching runes was not much different from spraying tags.
+For more backgrounds on Anglo-Frisian runes read our blog post Scratching runes was not much different from spraying tags.

 And, don't forget the simple fact that Old English and Old Frisian languages are so-called first cousins.
 They are closely related languages, nearly indistinguishable at first, although the development of languages along the North Sea was very dynamic during the Migration Period until the eighth century.
 Going back and forth.